 In recent years, business schools have increased their commitment to improving diversity, equity, and inclusion across their programs.
 While we all work toward empowering diversity and inclusion in our workplaces, The Consortium for Graduate Study in Management partners with business school programs to help grow the number of African American, Hispanic, and Native American business leaders.
 Consortium applicants must be able to demonstrate a commitment to promoting the inclusion of members of these groups in boardrooms and empowering their communities.

-Having worked with a number of Consortium for Graduate Study in Management (CGSM) applicants, I have seen the benefits of attending the 18 top MBA programs included in the Consortium.
+Having worked with many Consortium applicants, I have seen the benefits students gain by attending the 22 top MBA programs (soon to be 23, with Northwestern Kellogg joining in 2023) in The Consortium.

-4. Access to the Consortium network
+7. Access to the Consortium Network

-The benefit of attending a Consortium program is not only the bond you build with other Consortium members at your school, but also the bonds and friendships that you will develop across schools.
-This cross-school connection can expand the growth and network you build during business school.
-Whether you are a student or an alum, the benefits of having an additional network can be invaluable; it is an advantage that adds value forever.
+Building relationships is the key to any business school experience.
+Another benefit of attending a Consortium program is the bond you build with other Consortium members at both your own school and other schools around the world.
+This cross-school connection can expand the network you build during business school.
+For instance, Consortium Special Interest Groups (SIGs) connect students and graduates by function, while corporate partners provide company information and updates.
+Whether you are a Consortium student or graduate, the benefits of having an additional network can be invaluable throughout your career!

 Would you like our advice on applying to business school through The Consortium?
 Sign up for a free consultation!